pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/get-started.rst

 Proxy Issues
 ------------

-It's common for private networks, especailly those in healthcare, to require outgoing traffic to be sent through a proxy server to reach any servers on the world wide web.
+It's common for private networks, especially those in healthcare, to require outgoing traffic to be sent through a proxy server to reach any servers on the world wide web.
 If this is the case on your network, you will need to specify a proxy server when using pip.